bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:12 PM CT, April 29</p>
+<p class="updated_time"> Latest data: 10:51 PM CT, April 29</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 61°, which is 0° *colder* than yesterday.
-Tomorrow is expected to be 1° **warmer** than today.
+Tomorrow is expected to be 2° **warmer** than today.

 Currently:

-- 50°
+- 48°
-- Mostly Clear
+- Clear
-- 60% humidity
+- 59% humidity
-- 10 mph wind
+- 8 mph wind
-- 16% cloud cover
+- 4% cloud cover
 - 46 AQI 🟩
 - 0.03 inches of rain expected in the next 48 hours